RhoInc/open-source-handbook/README.md

 _Responsible party_: Project Owner and Open Source Committee

-The Project Owner is responsible for maintaining the project, which includes responding to any issues or pull requests from other users - with special priority given to requests from outside Rho.
-The Open Source Committee can support these efforts as needed.
+The Project Owner is responsible for maintaining the project, which includes responding to any issues or pull requests from other users - with special priority given to requests from outside Rho; the Open Source Committee can support these efforts as needed.
 The Open Source Committee will conduct periodic reviews of updates to existing projects, and will contact the Project Owner with questions as needed.

 # Content Guidelines and Resources

 ## Getting Started with Open Source Development

-Users should be familiar with open source development in general and GitHub in particular before starting their first project.
+Users should be familiar with open source development in general, GitHub in particular, before starting their first project.
 Here are some good links to get familiar with the basics:

 - [Open Source](https://opensource.com/resources/what-open-source)
 - [GitHub Guides](https://guides.github.com/) (especially [Hello World with GitHub](https://guides.github.com/activities/hello-world/))